bobbyiliev/101-linux-commands-ebook/ebook/en/content/014-the-mkdir-command.md

 ```

 You can also create sub-directories of a directory.
 It will create the parent directory first, if it doesn't exist.
-Ff it already exists, then it will not print an error message and will move further to create the sub-directories.
+If it already exists, then it move further to create the sub-directories without any error message.

 For example: